 - Diarrhea associated with taking antibiotics.
 Some research shows that a specific kefir-containing drink (Probugs, Lifeway Foods, Inc.) does not reduce diarrhea in children caused by antibiotics.

 - Soreness and swelling inside the mouth, caused by chemotherapy (oral mucositis).
 Early research shows that rinsing the mouth with kefir and swallowing 250 mL of kefir twice daily for the first 5 days of chemotherapy does not prevent the development of sores inside the mouth caused by chemotherapy.

 - Lactose intolerance.

 KEFIR Side Effects & Safety

-Kefir appears to be safe for most adults when used for up to 6 months.
-It might be safe for children between the ages of 1 and 5 years when used for up to 10 days.
+Special Precautions & Warnings:Children: Kefir is POSSIBLY SAFE for children between the ages of 1 and 5 years when taken by mouth for up to 10 days.

 AIDS and other conditions that weaken the immune system: Kefir contains actively growing bacteria and yeast.
 There is some concern that people with a weakened immune system might be more likely to develop infections from these bacteria or yeast.